nicklockwood/layout/README.md

 <UILabel text="This is some {styledText} embedded in unstyled text" />
 ```

-A neat extra feature built in to attributed string expressions is support for inline HTML markup:
+A neat extra feature built in to attributed string expressions is support for inline (X)HTML markup:

 ```swift
 LayoutNode(